w0rd-driven/jsonresume-theme-ace/README.md

 * `package.json`: Your package.json is required by all npm packages.
 Everytime you want to release a new update of your theme, you'll need to update it's version number.
 * `index.js`: This is the file that will return the needed HTML to the theme server.
 You can use it to process some things with your theme first, but we'll talk about that a bit later.
+* `layout.hbs`: This contains your page layout scaffolding.
+This file is sent to the `index.js` for it to be sent to the theme server.
-* `resume.template`: This is your actual template.
-This file is sent to the `index.js` for it to sent to the theme server.
+* `resume.hbs`: This contains your resume markup.
+This file is sent to the `index.js` for it to be sent to the theme server.
 * `style.css`: This is where all the CSS of your project goes.
-Since the `index.js` only returns HTML, the contents of this file are put between `<style>` tags in your `resume.template` file.
+Since the `index.js` only returns HTML, the contents of this file are put between `<style>` tags in your `layout.hbs` file.

 In order to get values from an actual JSONResume, you'll need to use a templating system, such as [Mustache](http://mustache.github.io/) or [Handlebars](http://handlebarsjs.com/).
 The default boilerplate theme uses Handlebars.